DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/20 Back-End Applicatoin (Basic Configuration).md

 * The [devextreme-file-manager-azure-server-side-binding](https://github.com/DevExpress-Examples/devextreme-file-manager-azure-server-side-binding) repository stores the source code of the back-end application in the `Azure_Backend` directory.
 * The [devextreme-file-uploader-direct-upload-to-azure](https://github.com/DevExpress-Examples/devextreme-file-uploader-direct-upload-to-azure) repository stores the source code of the back-end application in the `AzureDirectUpload_Backend` directory.

-All three back-end applications in our repositories use the **.NET Framework** to communicate with Azure Blob Storage API.
+All three back-end applications in our repositories use the **.NET Framework** to communicate with the Azure Blob Storage API.
 This article also uses .NET code examples to illustrate back-end development concepts.

 ### Install the SDK